-The company must carry out a qualifying trade for at least three years after the investment is made – otherwise venture capital tax relief will be withdrawn from the investors.
-If more than 20% of the company’s trade involves an excluded activity, such as property development, financial services or energy generation, the company will no longer qualify for tax relief.
+The company must carry out a qualifying trade for at least 3 years after the investment is made – otherwise EIS or SEIS relief will be withdrawn from the investors.
+If more than 20% of the company’s trade involves an excluded activity, such as property development, financial services or energy generation, the trade will no longer qualify for SEIS or EIS tax relief.

 If a resolution is passed, or an order is made by the court, for the winding up of the company (or its subsidiary), or if the company is dissolved, the company will fail to satisfy the ‘trading company’ condition for tax relief.
 However, this failure is disregarded where the winding up or dissolution is for genuine commercial reasons (usually, that the company is insolvent).